 There is a 7-day free trial for the VPN, with no payment method required.
 In addition, all products are covered by a 30-day money-back guarantee.
 And, the one-time call service is called Simple Fix and is only available for Windows.
 It costs $79 per call.
 Total Care covers 3 Windows devices and costs $199 a year as a subscription service.

 I used Avast for a long time.
 Unfortunately, it has a habit of sending nagging notifications on the desktop.
 They can be turned off, though that also means turning off potentially important notifications.
 For example, Avast will attach an ad for itself as a signature in some e-mails you send, which users can turn off in its options.

 Kaspersky flagship bundles include Anti-Virus, Internet Security, and Total Security.
 The price is $27.99–55.99, covering up to 5 devices for up to 2 years.
 The latter two also contain an adblocker, which is a must-have for web surfing these days.
-Kaspersky antivirus products across all platforms are:
+Dark Web Monitoring products across all platforms are:

 - Security Cloud Personal

 - VPN Secure Connection